Insufficient cervix occur when the cervix begins to soften too early in a pregnancy. This could cause miscarriage or

 How is it Treated?

 - Your cervix will be stitched closed with a strong thread that will remain in place during the whole pregnancy.

 - Your stitches will be removed near the end of the pregnancy, or sooner if labor begins early.

 Cerclages work well for many women.

 Sometimes, medicines such as progesterone are prescribed instead of a cerclage.
-These help in some cases.
+These help in some cases to prevent preterm birth.